 Post

-5 ways to reduce the risk and impact of LLM hallucinations
+5 ways to reduce the risk and impact of hallucinations in your LLM product

 I’ve been building apps powered by LLMs for the past 2 years - mostly in healthcare where the stakes are high.